Contents

 In the following paragraphs we will discuss how to create a database of contacts and use the search facility to select the group of contacts to whom you would like to send greetings.

 In the left panel of the Recipient window, you will see a set of buttons.
-Click on the Address button to open the Client Date And Address Information window, shown below:
+Click on the Address button to open the Client Date and Address Information window, shown below:

 As you can see in the above picture, you enter the first and last name on one line.
 After you press the enter key, the first and last name get placed automatically in the correct fields.
 You must enter a name to make the entry valid.
 Apart from the name, you need to enter one of the dates to save the entry.
 Any one of the three will work—Birthday, Anniversary, or On This Day.
 In the address window you can navigate between the entries by clicking on Previous, First, Next, and Last the navigation buttons.
 Once you have completed an entry, click on Save, then click on the Close button to return to the Recipient window.